 Low Self Esteem, Brain fog and Panic Attacks

-When your thoughts are calmer and clearer, they cease to create the feelings and the emotions that cascade and catastrophe throughout your mind and your body.
+When our thoughts are calmer and clearer, they cease to create the feelings and the emotions that cascade and catastrophe throughout our mind and body.

-I introduce you to the Science of Mindfulness how it works and changes your physical brain and perception.
+I introduce us to the Science of Mindfulness how it works and changes our physical brain and perception.

-I teach you the best, fastest and most efficient ways to accelerate these changes.
+I teach us the best, fastest and most efficient ways to accelerate these changes.

-I show you how to observe these changes and the best way to incorporate them into your life.
+I show us how to observe these changes and the best way to incorporate them into our life.

-Understanding and listening and reading about mindfulness is very interesting and helps.
-The real power however is in the practising—the practising between the zoom mindfulness sessions.
+Understanding and listening and reading about mindfulness is fascinating and helps.
+However, the real power is in practice during the sessions and—the practicing between the zoom mindfulness sessions.

 For the practice takes the idea and transforms it into a reality.
-How do you learn to swim?
-Or how do you learn to speak French?
-You have to get in the water.
-You have to learn the nouns, the verbs, the adjectives etc., converting them into a deeply embedded memory that can be recalled at will.
+How do we learn to swim?
+Or how do we learn to speak a foreign language?
+We have to get in the water.
+We have to learn the nouns, the verbs, the adjectives etc., converting them into a deeply embedded memory that can be recalled at will.
 Converting all that knowledge into a new Neural Pathway.

-When the new neural pathway is deep enough and clear enough, you no longer have to try.
-You instantly just become more mindful.
+When the new neural pathway is deep enough, and clear enough, we no longer have to try.
+We instantly just become more mindful.
+It becomes hard-wired.

 - Mindfulness is not a judgmental thought and not an analytical idea.